 Identify frequently asked questions

-You’ve likely been hit with a ton of new questions on your social media channels thanks to the COVID-19 crisis.
+You’ve likely been hit with a ton of new questions on your social media channels.
 If you haven’t already, now is the perfect time to audit posts and messaging for questions your followers are asking that you can confidently answer.
 Include the answers in a pinned post or use them in a FAQ section on your website.